knative/docs/docs/admin/collecting-metrics/serving-metrics/metrics.md

 ## Activator

-The following metrics allow the user to understand how application responds when traffic goes through the activator, for example, when scaling from zero.
-For example, high request latency means that the requests are taking too much time to be fulfilled.
+The following metrics can help you to understand how an application responds when traffic passes through the activator.
+For example, when scaling from zero, high request latency might mean that requests are taking too much time to be fulfilled.

 | Metric Name | Description | Type | Tags | Unit | Status |
 |:-|:-|:-|:-|:-|:-|